Written by Divinity Nutra, Updated on April 4, 2022

 This trial found that turmeric extract significantly reduced lipid peroxidase (oxidative degradation of lipids), which helped protect the liver from injury.
 Curcumin suppressed hepatic oxidative stress suggesting that it may have therapeutic uses in the prevention and treatment of liver disease.
 (5)

 Further research-tested turmeric’s capacity to cleanse and detox the liver in a group of rats with alcohol-induced liver damage.
-Again, the results showed a superior ability to perform liver detoxification.
+Again, the results showed a superior ability to perform liver repair and detoxification.
 The treated rats reversed almost all of the pathological effects caused by alcohol due to curcumin’s anti-inflammatory and antioxidant properties.
 (6)